Find out the skills, qualifications and experience you need for a career in this sector

 Where can I get work experience?

-Four year science-based sandwich degrees offer a year in industry where you can gain valuable knowledge and technical skills.
+Four-year science-based sandwich degrees are widely available in UK universities, offering a year in industry where you can gain valuable knowledge and technical skills.
 However, if your course does not provide a compulsory placement, you could consider applying directly to companies for schemes.

-Some of the larger companies in the sector offer summer internships for penultimate year students, Examples include GlaxoSmithKline, the Met Office and Reckitt Benckiser (RB).
-Some also offer short taster experiences for first year students.
-In many cases these are talent spotting exercises and if you perform well you can be fast tracked to a graduate scheme.
+Some of the larger employers in the sector, such as GSK, the Met Office and Reckitt Benckiser (RB), offer summer internships for penultimate year undergraduate students.
+Some also offer short taster experiences for first years.
+In many cases, these become talent spotting exercises for their graduate schemes.

 To find more work placements and internships in the science and pharmaceuticals sector, search for work experience.